AaronRules5/SummerCampSHiFT/README.md

 5. Press any key to begin extraction.
 This process may take around 30 minutes to complete...
 Sorry.

-6. Once complete, download the most recent Release zip at https://github.com/AaronRules5/SummerCampSHiFT/releases
+6. Once complete, extract the Release zip you downloaded

-   **HINT:** Open the "Assets" dropdown, and download the zip file that starts with "Release", not "Source code".

 7. Extract the contents, and copy the "SummerCamp" folder to the same folder where EAC_Launcher.exe resides.